FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 All the Express or server-side code will be in the `server` folder, and our Vue app will reside in the `client` folder.
 You don't need to create the folders right now; we will be doing so in the next steps.

+### Diagram of the Architecture

+Below is an example diagram to help you visualize the flow of information between our `client`, `server`, and `IdP`.
+Notice, our client never directly transfers information with our `IdP`.
+While explained in greater depth throughout our documentation, simply put this is for security purposes.
+Any information present on a client/in-browser environment can be read and therefore is not secure.
+Our user information is always hidden behind our server.

+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/vue-info-flow.png" alt="Flow of user information in our application." class="img-fluid" figure=true %}
 ## Creating the Vue app

 We will use the official Vue CLI to initialize our project.
 This is the best way to scaffold Single Page Applications (SPAs).
 It provides batteries-included build setups for a modern front-end workflow.
 It takes only a few minutes to get up and running with hot-reload, lint-on-save, and production-ready builds.
 You can read more about [the Vue CLI here](https://vuejs.org/).